Snowbirds: Winterize Your Home For When You're Away

 5. Perform Routine Maintenance Before You Leave

-- Have your heating system inspected and serviced before winter.
-Have your fuel tanks filled before you leave, and ask someone to check on heat and fuel levels regularly while you are gone.
+- Have your heating system inspected and serviced by a licensed professional before the onset of cold weather.
+Have your fuel tanks filled before you leave and make sure you have set up periodic fuel deliveries, if needed.
+Have someone check on heat and fuel levels regularly while you are gone.

 - Be sure to maintain electrical power if required to keep the heating system running.
-If electrical service to the home is to remain on, consider having a licensed electrical contractor inspect your main electrical panel, wiring and outlets, if necessary.
-This way, they can repair or replace anything that may be defective.
+If electrical service to the home is to remain on while you are away, consider having a licensed electrical contractor inspect your main electrical panel, wiring and outlets.
+Repair or replace anything that may be defective.

-- Have your roof inspected before you leave and clean your gutters to help prevent ice from building up.*
+- Have your roof inspected and clean your gutters to help prevent ice from building up.*

 - Remove dead trees or large overhanging limbs that could damage your house.